 The next sections explore existing deep learning frameworks that were used to perform music genre classification tasks, as well as the underlying technologies.

-Furthermore, an analysis to the literature is done to really understand what is the current stat of music genre classification.
+Furthermore, an analysis to the literature is done to really understand what is the current state of the art of music genre classification.
 What is the accuracy of main projects, which genres are currently identified, what are the cornerstones to achieve a solution and what are the biggest barriers to achieve good results are some of the questions to answer in this chapter.

 Previous work on music genre classification based on machine learning techniques achieved a top accuracy of 74% (Landsdown, 2019).
 It is also a goal of this chapter to understand common best practices and usual pit falls to consider when designing the system in chapter 5.